-- (1) in the case of a nursing facility which is a partnership, the removal, addition or substitution of a partner which results in a new partner acquiring a controlling interest in such partnership; - (2) in the case of a nursing facility which is an unincorporated solo proprietorship, the transfer of the title and property to another person; - (3) in the case of a nursing facility which is a corporation; - a) a sale, lease, exchange or other disposition of all, or substantially all of the property and assets of the corporation; or - b) a merger of the corporation into another corporation; or - c) the consolidation of two or more corporations, resulting in the creation of a new corporation; or - d) in the case of a nursing facility which is a business corporation, any transfer of corporate stock which results in a new person acquiring a controlling interest in such corporation; or - e) in the case of a nursing facility which is a non-business corporation, any change in membership which results in a new person acquiring a controlling vote in such corporation. - 1.6 "Controlling person" means any person or entity in control of a nursing facility directly or indirectly, including: - a) in the case of a corporation or a limited liability company, or limited liability partnership, a person having a beneficial ownership interest of five percent (5%) or more in the corporation, limited liability company or limited liability partnership to which the facility is licensed; - b) in the case of a general partnership or limited partnership, any general partner; - c) in the case of a limited liability company, or limited liability partnership any member; - d) a legal entity that operates or contracts with another person for the operation of a nursing facility or an owner thereof; - e) each of the president, vice president, secretary and treasurer of a corporation that is not exempt from taxation under section 501(a) of the United States Internal Revenue Code as an organization described in section 501(c)(3) of such code; and - f) such other ownership interest or relationship as may be determined by the Director. - 1.7 "Credentialing" means the administrative process for reviewing, verifying, and evaluating the qualifications and credentials of licensed physicians in accordance with criteria established by the nursing facility for the purpose of granting clinical privileges at the nursing facility.
+- (1) in the case of a nursing facility which is a partnership, the removal, addition or substitution of a partner which results in a new partner acquiring a controlling interest in such partnership; - (2) in the case of a nursing facility which is an unincorporated solo proprietorship, the transfer of the title and property to another person; - (3) in the case of a nursing facility which is a corporation; - (a) a sale, lease, exchange or other disposition of all, or substantially all of the property and assets of the corporation; or - (b) a merger of the corporation into another corporation; or - (c) the consolidation of two or more corporations, resulting in the creation of a new corporation; or - (d) in the case of a nursing facility which is a business corporation, any transfer of corporate stock which results in a new person acquiring a controlling interest in such corporation; or - (e) in the case of a nursing facility which is a non-business corporation, any change in membership which results in a new person acquiring a controlling vote in such corporation. - 1.7 "Consistent Assignment" means the same direct care nursing staff, universal workers, and/or self-directed work teams, consistently caring for the same resident(s) the majority of their shifts whenever they are on duty. - 1.8 "Controlling person" means any person or entity in control of a nursing facility directly or indirectly, including: - (a) in the case of a corporation or a limited liability company, or limited liability partnership, a person having a beneficial ownership interest of five percent (5%) or more in the corporation, limited liability company or limited liability partnership to which the nursing facility is licensed; - (b) in the case of a general partnership or limited partnership, any general partner; - (c) in the case of a limited liability company, or limited liability partnership any member; - (d) a legal entity that operates or contracts with another person for the operation of a nursing facility or an owner thereof; - (e) each of the president, vice president, secretary and treasurer of a corporation that is not exempt from taxation under section 501(a) of the United States Internal Revenue Code as an organization described in section 501(c)(3) of such code; and